 - The minimum GPA requirement for regular admission is 3.25 with no provisional admissions allowed.

-- Regular admission will not be offered to students with less than 2 semesters to complete the bachelor’s degree.
+- Regular admission will not be offered to students with less than 2 semesters remaining before completing the bachelor’s degree.

 - The ABM in sport management program is not available to students seeking a second (or subsequent) bachelor’s degree.

-- Internal application is due by October 1 or March 1 with program admissions decisions communicated by December 15 or May 15.
+- Internal application is due by October 15 with program admissions decisions communicated by December 15.
 Applications will be reviewed by a faculty work group and presented to the program faculty for a final admissions decision.

 Continuation in the program

-Students in the ABM in sport management program must maintain a minimum cumulative GPA of 3.0 throughout their enrollment in both the graduate and undergraduate programs.
-Grades from selected courses will be counted towards the students’ GPA at both the bachelor’s and master’s degree levels (12 credits) for the purposes of determining satisfactory performance.
+Students in the ABM in sport management program must maintain a minimum cumulative GPA of 3.0 throughout enrollment in both the graduate and undergraduate programs.
+Grades from selected courses will count toward the students’ GPA at both the bachelor’s and master’s degree levels (12 credits) for the purposes of determining satisfactory performance.

 Unless given specific permission by the Dean’s Office, students admitted to an ABM in sport management program must maintain full-time continuous enrollment during fall and spring terms.
-Enrollment requirements in summer term include the completion of 10-11 credits, primarily at the graduate level.
+Enrollment requirements in summer terms include the completion of up to 6 credits per term, primarily at the graduate level.
 Students admitted to the ABM in SM program may not pursue a dual degree, double major, or certificate without approval of the Dean's Office.
-They may pursue minors and areas of emphasis, as approved by their advisor.
-However, students admitted to the ABM in sport management program will not generally be approved for course overloads (more than 17 credits in any term that includes more than one graduate-level course, more than 20 credits in any term that does not include graduate-level courses).
+They may pursue minors and areas of emphasis, as approved by an advisor.
+Students admitted to the ABM in sport management program will not generally be approved for course overloads (more than 17 credits in any term that includes more than one graduate-level course, more than 20 credits in any term that does not include graduate-level courses).

 Students’ eligibility to remain in the ABM in sport management program will be evaluated at the end of each semester.
 Students failing to meet program or University standards will be placed on program probation for no more than one semester, after which they will be terminated from the ABM in sport management program.
 Terminated students as well as students who choose not to continue in the ABM degree program will be eligible to receive their bachelor's degree after completing the traditional bachelor’s degree requirements.